 B. Common Signs of Heat Stress or Heatstroke in Dogs:

 It’s essential for dog owners to recognize the signs of heat stress or heatstroke to take immediate action and prevent further complications.
-Common symptoms include excessive panting, drooling, rapid breathing, weakness, lethargy, vomiting, diarrhea, glazed eyes, confusion, and collapse.
+Common symptoms include excessive panting, drooling, rapid breathing, weakness, lethargy, vomiting, diarrhoea, glazed eyes, confusion, and collapse.
 Dogs may also exhibit an elevated body temperature above 104°F (40°C).
 It’s crucial to note that heatstroke is a medical emergency that requires prompt veterinary attention.

 By understanding the risks associated with heat for dogs and recognizing the signs of heat stress or heatstroke, pet owners can take proactive measures to prevent overheating and ensure the well-being of their furry companions.
 Prompt intervention, such as moving the dog to a cool area, providing fresh water, and wetting their body with cool (not cold) water, can be lifesaving.
 Additionally, contacting a veterinarian for guidance and treatment is crucial in severe cases.
 Awareness and appropriate actions are key to safeguarding dogs from the dangers of heat during the summer months.